VGHOCIOT/VGHOCIOT/README.md

+>  “Rocks in my path?
+I keep them all.
+With them, I shall build my castle.”  🏗️

 ### Who am I? 📖

 My name is Vlad, I'm a recent grad coding in a new stack, learning about the tools for success and more importantly learning how to share growth opportunities with the people around me.
 I love a lot of the generic things techies are really into nowadays like ultimate frisbee, bouldering and video games.
 I do at least pride myself in steering clear of first-person shooters and enjoying action adventure games like The Arkham Trilogy and The Last of Us as well strategy games like Civ 6.